evought/VCard-Tools/README.md

 #Database Setup#

 To use the software, a database (e.g. VCARD) will be needed to contain the tables and a user with appropriate permissions to access it.
-Given appropriate settings and a user with appropriate permissions in the database, ant will do the actual loading of the schema for you.
+Given appropriate settings and a user with appropriate permissions in the database, phing will do the actual loading of the schema for you.

 First off, you need a MySQL user account with permissions to create a database and